krishan93985/code-splitting/README.md

 ## Use

 -when main bundle size is large, splitting into chunks and serving while needed improves performance.

+In the project directory, you can run:

 ### `npm start`

-## Available Scripts

-In the project directory, you can run:

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.